 Although program revenues make up a majority of the revenues, the School District is still dependent upon tax revenues for governmental activities.
-Over 28.0 percent of instruction activities are supported through taxes and other general revenues; for all governmental activities general revenue support is 36.2 percent.
+Over 15.0 percent of instruction activities are supported through taxes and other general revenues; for all governmental activities general revenue support is 27.4 percent.

-Business Type Activities
+Business-Type Activities

 The Statement of Activities shows the cost of program services and the charges for services and grants offsetting those services.
-Table 6 shows, for business-type activities, the total cost of services and the net cost of services comparing fiscal year 2018 with fiscal year 2017.
-That is, it identifies the cost of these services supported by charges for services and unrestricted governmental funds reported as transfers.
+Table 6 shows, for business-type activities, the total cost of services and the net cost of services comparing fiscal year 2019 with fiscal year 2018.
+That is, it identifies the cost of these services supported by charges for services.